FlexBE/flex_nav_turtlebot3_demo/README.md

 If this low level plan fails, the robot will request permission to initiate a recovery behavior;
 in `full` autonomy the system automatically initiates the recovery.

+---

 ## Publications

 Please use the following publications for reference when using Flexible Navigation:

-- David C. Conner and Justin Willis, ["Flexible Navigation: Finite state machine-based integrated navigation and control for ROS enabled robots,"](http://dx.doi.org/10.1109/SECON.2017.7925266) SoutheastCon 2017.
+- David C. Conner and Justin Willis, ["Flexible Navigation: Finite state machine-based integrated navigation and control for ROS enabled robots,"](http://dx.doi.org/10.1109/SECON.2017.7925266) IEEE SoutheastCon 2017.

-- Joshua Zutell, David C. Conner and Philipp Schillinger, ["ROS 2-Based Flexible Behavior Engine for Flexible Navigation ,"](http://dx.doi.org/10.1109/SoutheastCon48659.2022.9764047), SouthEastCon 2022, April 2022.
+- Joshua Zutell, David C. Conner and Philipp Schillinger, ["ROS 2-Based Flexible Behavior Engine for Flexible Navigation ,"](http://dx.doi.org/10.1109/SoutheastCon48659.2022.9764047), IEEE SouthEastCon 2022.

 ---